 Outside the village Syrmeso, near Neapolis, there are two monasteries dating back in the 16th century, which are no longer inhabited, and only their main churches survive.
-The first one is the male monastery of Saint Anthony and the second is the nunnery of Santa Barbara.
+The first one is the male monastery of Saint Anthony (Agios Antonios) and the second is the nunnery of Saint Barbara (Agia Varvara).

-The church of Santa Barbara is a single-vaulted church with.
-There are ruins of the medieval buildings around the monastery.
-The best preserved building is the elongated two-storey building in the west.
+The church of Saint Barbara is a single-vaulted church with.
+There are ruins of the medieval buildings around the monastery and the arch above the entrance hosts a mural of Saint Barbara.
+The best preserved is the elongated two-storey building in the west.
 It is preserved in good condition with a vaulted ground floor, while the floor is semi ruined.

 - 1590: Emmanuel Koudoumnis and George Karistinos grant their land to the monk Nicodemus Kalochrysos so as to build two monasteries.

 - 1590-1591: Nicodemus builds the first convent of Santa Barbara.

 - 1591-95: Nicodemus builds the male monastery of St. Anthony.